 You get the point.
 Tell users exactly what you want them to do and exactly what they’ll get by clicking.

-Crafting relevant ad copy is half the battle.
-From there, you also need to make sure the landing page that your ad leads to is relevant.
+Crafting compelling ad copy is half the battle.
+From there, you also need to make sure the landing page quality is high and that the landing page your ad leads to is relevant.

 Peter Drucker once said, “If you can’t measure it, you can’t improve it.”
 And the same goes for improving ad relevance.